What Does a Title Company Do?

 What is a title commitment?

-Sometimes called a preliminary title report or a binder, a title commitment is the document a company makes as a promise to issue title insurance.
+A title commitment, which is sometimes called a preliminary title report or a binder, is the document a company makes as a promise to issue title insurance.
 When you buy a house, you get the title commitment just before closing day.

 In real estate, title companies are responsible for ensuring that the title to a property is legitimate.
-They make sure that the seller has a legal right to sell the home and that the buyer isn’t buying a home with any outstanding taxes or mortgages on it.
-A title agent sometimes also helps during the closing process by handling important legal documents and payments.
-They also sell title insurance to protect the buyer and the lender from title issues down the road, including back taxes or liens.
+They make sure the seller has a legal right to sell the home and that the buyer isn’t buying a home with any outstanding liens on it.
+Title companies also sell title insurance to protect the buyer and lender from any title issues down the road.

 Did you find this article helpful? |